christophevg/human-parser-generator/README.md

 ...
 ```

-> Currently no `[options]` are actually available.
-As the generator is now operational enough to be used, these features will be added soon enough ;-)
+> Currently only the bare minimal `[options]` are actually available.
+As the generator is now operational enough to be used, more features will be added soon enough ;-)

 ### Test Driven Development